 According to the study and the proposal of the future operation of the house and considering that property can provide ideal accommodation for up to 5 people/couples at a time, minor building interventions will be carried out without altering the form of the house.
 More specifically, the 5 guestrooms will each include a bedroom, an independent workplace and bathroom.
 (Basic kitchen equipment will be provided in the guesthouses located outside the main house).
 This setting ensures that all guests will be offered a large separate living space, perfect for isolation and uninterrupted concentration.
 Moreover, common spaces will be used as places of assembly and not as workplaces.
 All spaces created – apart from the basement, which may be considered the least privileged – will include large openings, a view and plenty of light and ventilation.

 Apart from fireplaces in some of the rooms, the house hasn’t had any other form of heating up till now.
 A heating and cooling system will be installed underground or through the roof, in order to keep the façades intact.
 The plans also include the full replacement of the electrical, plumbing and sewerage system, as well as the repair of the bathrooms and kitchen.
 Furthermore, repair and partial replacement of the roofs as well as reconstruction of the hencoop are also planned.

-Along with the construction works, the garden shall be thoroughly cleaned, properly pruned and any damaged plants will be replaced.
+Along with the construction works, the garden shall be thoroughly cleaned, properly pruned and any damaged plants will be replaced, in collaboration with members of the Mediterranean Garden Society.
 The current form of the garden will not be altered.